xeaone/astatine/README.md

 - `reset: Boolean` Resets form after submit success.

-- `prepare: Function` Parameters `data` the return value can be one of the following:
+- `prepare: Function` Alows the ability to edit the option.data object before submission.
-	- `Function` Parameters `resolve/callback` to be used for async methods
+	- `data: Object` The form data object.
-	- `Object` The form data object.
+	- `resolve: Function` Async resolve function requires the data as a parameter.
-	- `Null` If the return value is null or undefined the form data object will be used.
+	- `reject: Function` Async reject passes its parameter to the complete function as an error.

 ##### Example
 ```HTML